There are two approaches for upgrading MySQL on Windows:

 If the MySQL

 rootuser account has a password, invoke mysqladmin with the

--p option and supply the password when
+-poption and enter the password when prompted.

-archive.
-You may either overwrite your existing MySQL
+Extract the ZIP archive.
+You may either overwrite your existing MySQL installation (usually located at

-C:\mysql), or install it into a different
+C:\mysql), or install it into a different directory, such as

 C:\mysql5.
 Overwriting the existing installation is recommended.

-Restart the server.
-For example, use NET START MySQL if you run MySQL as a service, or invoke mysqld directly otherwise.
+mysqld_service_namecommand if you run MySQL as a service, or invoke mysqld directly otherwise.

 As Administrator, run mysql_upgrade to check your tables, attempt to repair them if necessary, and update your grant tables if they have changed so that you can take advantage of any new capabilities.
 See Section 4.4.7, “mysql_upgrade — Check and Upgrade MySQL Tables”.

-If you encounter errors, see Section 2.3.6, “Troubleshooting a Microsoft Windows MySQL Server Installation”.
+If you encounter errors, see Section 2.3.5, “Troubleshooting a Microsoft Windows MySQL Server Installation”.